fishcus/KAP-manual/en/model/cube/count_distinct.en.md

 ![](images/cd_measures_add.1.png)

 Next, choose the column desired from `Param Value` and COUNT_DISTINCT from `Expression`.
-Here be careful to select accuracy requirement from `Return Type`.
-KAP offers both approximate count distinct function and precise count distinct function.
+Here be careful to select accuracy requirement from `Return Type`.  this product offers both approximate count distinct function and precise count distinct function.
 To get the pre-calculated approximate count distinct value, you should select  `Return Type: Error Rate<*%` based on HyperLogLog algorithm, which would return a nearly result if you don't require a particularly precise result and have limited storage resource.

 ![](images/cd_measures_add.2.png)

 ### Multiple Columns Count Distinct

-Multiple columns count distinct has been supported by [HyperLogLog](https://hal.inria.fr/hal-00406166/document) algorithm since KAP v2.4.
+Multiple columns count distinct has been supported by [HyperLogLog](https://hal.inria.fr/hal-00406166/document) algorithm since v2.4.
 The sql statements and detailed settings are shown below.

 ```sql
 SELECT COUNT (DISTINCT P_LINEORDER.LO_SHIPPRIORITY, PART.P_SIZE, CUSTOMER.C_REGION) FROM P_LINEORDER